ktorio/ktor-documentation/topics/client-caching.md

 </tldr>

 <link-summary>
-The HttpCache allows you to save previously fetched resources in an in-memory cache.
+The HttpCache allows you to save previously fetched resources in an in-memory or file cache.
 </link-summary>

-The Ktor client provides the [HttpCache](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache/-http-cache/index.html) plugin that allows you to save previously fetched resources in an in-memory cache.
+The Ktor client provides the [HttpCache](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins.cache/-http-cache/index.html) plugin that allows you to save previously fetched resources in an in-memory or file cache.

 ## Add dependencies {id="add_dependencies"}
 `HttpCache` only requires the [ktor-client-core](client-dependencies.md) artifact and doesn't need any specific dependencies.

-## Install HttpCache {id="install_plugin"}
+## In-memory cache {id="memory_cache"}
 To install `HttpCache`, pass it to the `install` function inside a [client configuration block](create-client.md#configure-client):
 ```kotlin
 import io.ktor.client.*